ClusterCockpit/cc-backend/docs/dev-authentication.md

 The implementation of authentication is not easy to understand by just looking at the code.
 The authentication is implemented in `internal/auth/`.
-In `auth.go` an interface is defined that any authentication provider must fullfil.
+In `auth.go` an interface is defined that any authentication provider must fulfill.
 It also acts as a dispatcher to delegate the calls to the available authentication providers.